-- DC 22.1 To be knowledgeable of and comply with these Anti-Doping Rules.
-In particular, subject to applicable law and as a condition of their appointment and/or employment all FINA board members, directors, officers, employees and appointed Delegated Third Parties who are involved in any aspect of Doping Control agree to be bound by these Anti-Doping Rules as Persons in conformity with the Code for direct and intentional misconduct. - DC 22.2 To disclose to FINA and their National Anti-Doping Organisation any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - DC 22.3 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Failure by any other Person subject to these Anti-Doping Rules to cooperate in full with Anti-Doping Organisations investigating anti-doping rule violations may result in a charge of misconduct under FINA's Code of Conduct. - DC 22.4 Not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - DC 22.5 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by a Person, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's Code of Conduct.
+- DCArt.
+22.1 To be knowledgeable of and comply with these Anti-Doping Rules.
+In particular, subject to applicable law and as a condition of their appointment and/or employment all FINAWorld Aquatics board members, directors, officers, employees and appointed Delegated Third Parties who are involved in any aspect of Doping Control agree to be bound by these Anti-Doping Rules as Persons in conformity with the Code for direct and intentional misconduct. - DCArt.
+22.2 To disclose to FINAWorld Aquatics and their National Anti-Doping Organisation any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - DCArt.
+22.3 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
+Failure by any other Person subject to these Anti-Doping Rules to cooperate in full with Anti-Doping Organisations investigating anti-doping rule violations mayshall result in a charge of misconduct under FINA's Code of Conduct Failure to Cooperate being initiated against such Other Person before the CAS ADD. - PCArt.
+22.4 Not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - DCArt.
+22.5 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by a Person, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's World Aquatics' Integrity Code of Conduct.

-DC 23 INTERPRETATION OF THE CODE
+DCART.
+23 INTERPRETATION OF THE CODE

-- DC 23.1 The official text of the Code shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - DC 23.2 The comments annotating various provisions of the Code shall be used to interpret the Code. - DC 23.3 The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - DC 23.4 The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - DC 23.5 Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - DC 23.6 The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
-However, pre-Code antidoping rule violations would continue to count as "First violations" or "Second violations" for purposes of determining sanctions under Article 10 for subsequent post-Code violations. - DC 23.7 The Purpose, Scope and Organisation of the World Anti-Doping Program and the Code and Appendix 1, Definitions, shall be considered integral parts of the Code.
+- DCArt.
+23.1 The official text of the Code shall be maintained by WADA and shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - DCArt.
+23.2 The comments annotating various provisions of the Code shall be used to interpret the Code. - DCART.
+23.3 The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - DCArt.
+23.4 The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - DCArt.
+23.5 Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - DCArt.
+23.6 The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
+However, pre-Code anti-doping rule violations would continue to count as "First violations" or "Second violations" for purposes of determining sanctions under Article 10 for subsequent post-Code violations. - DCArt.
+23.7 The Purpose, Scope and Organisation of the World Anti-Doping Program and the Code and Appendix 1, Definitions, shall be considered integral parts of the Code.

-DC 24 FINAL PROVISIONS
+DCART.
+24 FINAL PROVISIONS